 If you're handing out the roses, it's a completely different story.

 After all, The Bachelor or Bachelorette are the draw card and will be (hopefully) commanding the viewers, ratings and advertisers.

-So how much is our 2018 main man Nick Cummins earning?
+So how much is our 2020 main man Locky Gilbert earning?

-With a slew of commercial partnerships already under his belt, it's estimated the former Wallabies player's networth is around $700, 000.
+If this is true, and with a slew of commercial partnerships already under his belt, it's estimated the former Wallabies player's net worth is now around over a million.

 While Network Ten declined to comment on the salary rumours, an insider explained, "Sophie will earn a lot more (than previous Bachelors and Bachelorettes) because her management would have negotiated well."

 Of course, the real prize is sweet, sweet lurve.

 Which, according to our Bachelor maths, has a 50% chance of surviving once the cameras stop rolling.
 You can read more about that here!